themindfulbit/td/_content/1-episodes/2014-07-16-077-learning-vim-with-potatowire.md

 mode*](http://en.wikibooks.org/wiki/Learning_the_vi_Editor/Vim/Modes#normal_.28command.29).
 This is correct, right, sweetness and light, etc.; you just don't know it yet.
 So, a text editor that won't let you just type text.
 Just bear with me.
-What happens when you start typing, "hello world" in normal mode is nothing until you get to 'l' when it tries to move the cursor to the right, but it can't because that is [virtual space](http://usevim.com/2012/09/21/vim101-virtualedit/), since you haven't yet "typed" anything.
-It's not until you get to the "o" that anything other than a [beep or visual bell](http://en.wikipedia.org/wiki/Bell_character) happens, because when you type the "o" you are telling Vim to "open a line below this one and go into [*Insert Mode*](http://en.wikibooks.org/wiki/Learning_the_vi_Editor/Vim/Modes#insert_.28and_replace.29)."
+What happens when you start typing, `hello world` in normal mode is nothing until you get to `l` when it tries to move the cursor to the right, but it can't because that is [virtual space](http://usevim.com/2012/09/21/vim101-virtualedit/), since you haven't yet "typed" anything.
+It's not until you get to the `o` that anything other than a [beep or visual bell](http://en.wikipedia.org/wiki/Bell_character) happens, because when you type the `o` you are telling Vim to "open a line below this one and go into [*Insert Mode*](http://en.wikibooks.org/wiki/Learning_the_vi_Editor/Vim/Modes#insert_.28and_replace.29)."
-After this, you can type " world" with impunity.
+After this, you can type ` world` with impunity.
 Insert mode is where you can type like usual.
 At this point you may just want to quit Vim an move on.
 Wait, how in the Sam Hill do you quit Vim?
 For that you need to enter [Command-line or Command mode](http://en.wikibooks.org/wiki/Learning_the_vi_Editor/Vim/Modes#command-line) by typing `:`.
+Then you've got to type `q` or `q!` to quit without saving.

 Vim doesn't seem to like beginners.